Greece | Employment Tax | Proposed new measures on various tax matters

 The detail

-New personal income tax scale for salaried employees, pensioners and freelancers
+New personal income tax scale for salaried employees, pensioners and freelancers:

-• New interim 39% rate for income bracket € 40.000 – € 60.000 (previous rate 44%).
+• Introduction of a new interim 39% rate for €40,000–€60,000 income bracket (previously 44%).

 Family and youth incentives

-• Families will enjoy substantial tax relief, including 0% rate for households with 4+ children for income € 10.000 – € 20.000, as following:
+Families will benefit from substantial tax relief, including 0% rate for households with four or more children on income between €10,000 and €20,000.
+The updated scale is as follows:

 • 1 child → 18%